telegram-bot-sdk/website/versioned_docs/version-1.x/getting-started/installation.md

 ## Standalone Setup

 In order to use the library in your project, You need to install the SDK with Composer.
-Refer the [Getting Started](doc:getting-started) page for more details on how to install with Composer and autoload in your project.
+Refer the [Introduction](../intro.md) page for more details on how to install with Composer and autoload in your project.

 ## Initialize Library